Spondylus: Uses

 The use of Spondylus shells is what led to an economy of sorts in the Central Andes and led to the development of a merchant class, "mercardes", in different cultures within the Central Andes.
 This caused the development of different styles of trade that went through evolutionary changes throughout pre-Columbian times.
-These are reciprocity (home based), reciprocity (boundary), down-the-line trade, central place (redistribution), central place (market exchange), emissary trading, and port of trade.
+These are reciprocity (home based), reciprocity (boundary), down-the-line trade, central place redistribution, central place market exchange, emissary trading, and port of trade.
 These modes of trade dictate the way that the Spondylus shells are traded, as well as who is benefiting the most from the trades.
-Modes such as central place (redistribution) require the entity that is the central place to be the one that gains the most benefit from the trade, and modes such as emissary trading and port of trade are the modes that started the "mercardes" class within the Central Andes.
+Modes such as central place redistribution require the entity that is the central place to be the one that gains the most benefit from the trade, and modes such as emissary trading and port of trade are the modes that started the "mercardes" class within the Central Andes.

 The value of Spondylus shells in the Central Andes stems from supply and demand.
-There was a lot of demand for Spondylus shells due to the "fetishistic needs to the south".
+There was a great demand for Spondylus shells due to the "fetishistic needs to the south".

 Even today, there are collectors of Spondylus shells, and a commercial market exists for them.
-Additionally, some species (especially S. americanus) are sometimes found in the saltwater aquariums.
+Additionally, some species (especially S. americanus) sometimes are found in the saltwater aquariums.

 S. limbatus was commonly ground for mortar in Central America, giving raise to its junior synonym, "S. calcifer".

+Spondylus is fished primarily for its adductor muscle, or "callus", which is a high-value foodstuff.
 Some Mediterranean species are edible and are commonly consumed, with S. gaederopus in particular being popular in Sardinia.
 Tropical species, however, tend to bioaccumulate saxitoxin.

-The Romans ate them.
+The Romans ate Spondylus species.
 Macrobius in Saturnalia III.13 describes a dinner party in 63 BCE in which there were two courses of Spondylus.